Dadashaeb Phalke Icon Award 2023 Winner Jean Claude Olivier, Eyes Pan-India Brilliance | www.lokmattimes.com

 Dadashaeb Phalke Icon Award 2023 Winner Jean Claude Olivier, Eyes Pan-India Brilliance

-PNN New Delhi [India], November 30: Jean Claude Olivier Salon and Academy Pvt Ltd, an eminent Spanish chain of ...
+New Delhi (India), December 1: Jean Claude Olivier Salon and Academy Pvt Ltd, an eminent Spanish chain of beauty ...

-New Delhi [India], November 30: Jean Claude Olivier Salon and Academy Pvt Ltd, an eminent Spanish chain of beauty and hair salons, celebrated its once-in-a-lifetime achievement after being crowned as The Best Salon In India on 24th November 2023.
+New Delhi (India), December 1: Jean Claude Olivier Salon and Academy Pvt Ltd, an eminent Spanish chain of beauty and hair salons, celebrated its once-in-a-lifetime achievement after being crowned as The Best Salon In India on 24th November 2023.
 5th Dadsaheb Phalke Icon Award Film 2023 bestowed the institute with the accolade on Friday, certifying its presence in India as the ultimate go-to salon and treatment hub.

 With a legacy spanning 32 years in the hairdressing, cosmetics, and beauty arena, Jean Claude Olivier has solidified its presence in India since its launch in 2019.
 In collaboration with its successful brand, POSTQUAM COSMETIC, the salon chain offers an unforgettable experience in hair care, beauty, and professional aesthetics for both men and women.